 Willie Dynamite (Roscoe Orman) is the coolest, gaudiest pimp in Manhattan.
-He runs a string of seven glamorous call girls who work the city’s conventions, and bring back big bucks that Willie uses to keep him in outrageous fur fashions, and to allow him to cruise the city in a customized Cadillac pimpmobile that screams out his status as an upwardly mobile advertisement for sex.
+His string of seven glamorous call girls work the city’s conventions, and the big bucks they bring back keep Willie in outrageous fur fashions, and allow him to cruise the city in a customized Cadillac pimpmobile that screams out his status as an upwardly mobile advertisement for sex.
 Willie is hard on his girls, especially Honey (Norma Donaldson), who serves as his minder for the harem, and his new girl Pashen (Joyce Walker), a delicate looker who isn’t turning tricks as fast as he’d prefer.
 The story basically shows the destruction of Willie’s little empire of vice.
 His fellow pimps meet to join together for mutual security, with the equally succesful Bell (Roger Robinson) as the leader.
-Willie opts out, not realizing that the others will turn against him.
+Willie opts out, not realizing that his peers will turn against him.

 Soon his girls are being regularly busted and his car is being towed every time he turns his back on it.
 Also aggravating Willie is Cora (Diana Sands) an ex- junkie turned unofficial social worker.
-Cora tries to help Pashen get free of Willie, with little success.
+Cora tries to help Pashen get free from The Life with little success.
 But the determined Cora gives her assistant D.A. boyfriend Robert Daniels (Thalmus Rasulala) some aid by breaking into Willie’s pad and swiping the numbers of his many bank accounts.
-With his girls rousted so often that he can’t make bail, his money tied up by the IRS and Bell’s hoods trying to run him down, Willie is also hounded by the detective team of Celli and Pointer (George Murdock & Albert Hall), who harass him almost for sport.
+His girls are rousted so often that he can’t make bail.
+His money is tied up by the IRS and Bell’s hoods are trying to run him down.
+Willie is also hounded by the detective team of Celli and Pointer (George Murdock & Albert Hall), who harass him almost for sport.
 Honey and Pashen are viciously attacked, and Willie’s Mom suffers a heart attack when she realizes that he’s not the music promoter he claims to be.

 Willie Dynamite is not at all typical of blaxploitation pictures.
-Zanuck & Brown chose the award winning Broadway director Gilbert Moses to direct, rather than choose a white director like Jack Hill or Larry Cohen.
+Zanuck & Brown chose the award- winning Broadway director Gilbert Moses to direct rather than a white director like Jack Hill or Larry Cohen.
 Moses takes the film in some unexpected directions.
 Instead of the gritty, grainy docu-noir look of the average black-themed crime film (case in point, Across 110th Street), Dynamite has a high-key standard look.
-Many exteriors are filmed in New York, but the bulk of the shooting seems to have been done in Los Angeles — many street scenes look like a studio backlot.
-Universal probably liked that, but they may not have liked the director’s theatrical approach to dialogue scenes.
-The script performs like a stage play, with exaggerated jive talk jargon spoken almost in Shakesperian cadence.
+Many exteriors are filmed in New York but the bulk of the shooting seems to have been done in Los Angeles — many street scenes look like a studio backlot.
+Universal probably liked that but they may not have liked the director’s theatrical approach to dialogue scenes.
+The script performs like a stage play, its exaggerated jive talk jargon spoken almost in Shakesperian cadence.
 The language never gets too rough, the dialogue is artificially arch and pointed, and the delivery is definitely off-Broadway.
 Nobody slurs words or speaks at the same time.
 It’s not bad, exactly, but it feels heavily stylized, purposely not natural.

-There’s very little gunplay but some good moments of rough violence, a throat-slitting on- screen and a face-slashing off-.
-Moses or his action unit stages an excellent chase through a construction area, and a good car chase.
+There’s very little gunplay but some good moments of rough violence, a throat-slitting (on- screen) and a face-slashing (off-screen).
+Moses or his action unit stages an excellent foot chase through a construction area, and a good car chase.
 The producer must have fainted when the stunt driver puts the Cadillac into a skid, and narrowly misses a nasty sideswipe with truck that would have wiped it out.
 If they were sane, they saved that scene for last.
 Unable to access his cash, Willie goes to his secret hideout to recover a fortune in heroin (or cocaine?).